ianrasmussen05/programming-languages-2021/discussion-forum.md

 If you didn't get an invitation, send me an email.

 PS The reason to choose google groups is that it integrates seemlessly into my email.
 I receive your posts in my inbox and can react to them by replying via email.
 Indeed, my main channel of communication is email.
-I try to watch other channels such as slack, zulip, twitter, facebook, text, whatsapp, etc but I usually do not carry a phone with me.
+I try to watch other channels such as slack, zulip, twitter, facebook, text, whatsapp, etc but I usually avoid using my phone.
 Laptop/email is my favourite way of communication.